foundry-vtt-community/wiki.js/development/api/DataModel.md

 ---
 ## API Interactions

 Beyond their class definitions, there's a few other things to know with data models.
+More interactions can be found on the [Document](/en/development/api/document) page.

 ### Registering Data Models